DHE Massachusetts High School Unit Requirements (Academic Courses)

 For those students with a GPA below 3.0, a clear-cut SAT/ACT score will be applied as a minimum standard in accordance with the Massachusetts Department of Higher Education Scale below.

-NOTE: Effective for fall 2018 admission, first-year applicants may opt-out from submitting SAT or ACT scores.
-Some exceptions apply, such as nursing, occupational studies, and home-schooled applicants.
+NOTE: First-year applicants may opt-out from submitting SAT or ACT scores.
+Some exceptions apply, such as Nursing, Occupational Studies, and home-schooled applicants.
 Refer to our test-optional policy at http://www.worcester.edu/test-optional.

 Based on highest Evidenced-based Reading and Writing (EBRW) and Math (M) Score.